microsoft/vscode-java-debug/README.md

   - `internalConsole` - VS Code debug console (input stream not supported).
   - `integratedTerminal` - VS Code integrated terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.
 - `java.debug.settings.exceptionBreakpoint.skipClasses`: Skip the specified classes when breaking on exception.
-You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+  - `$JDK` - Skip the JDK classes from the default system bootstrap classpath, such as rt.jar, jrt-fs.jar.
+  - `$Libraries` - Skip the classes from application libraries, such as Maven, Gradle dependencies.
+  - `java.*` - Skip the specified classes.
+Wildcard is supported.
+  - `java.lang.ClassLoader` - Skip the classloaders.
 - `java.debug.settings.stepping.skipClasses`: Skip the specified classes when stepping.
-You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+  - `$JDK` - Skip the JDK classes from the default system bootstrap classpath, such as rt.jar, jrt-fs.jar.
+  - `$Libraries` - Skip the classes from application libraries, such as Maven, Gradle dependencies.
+  - `java.*` - Skip the specified classes.
+Wildcard is supported.
+  - `java.lang.ClassLoader` - Skip the classloaders.
 - `java.debug.settings.stepping.skipSynthetics`: Skip synthetic methods when stepping.
 - `java.debug.settings.stepping.skipStaticInitializers`: Skip static initializer methods when stepping.
 - `java.debug.settings.stepping.skipConstructors`: Skip constructor methods when stepping.